 - On this page, you can see there is a button named Failover.
 Click on that button.

 - It will Failover the existing database and make the Mirror database a Primary database.

 4. What are the Benefits of SQL Mirroring?

 - Database Availability

 In case of any emergency or any unexpected situation, the primary aim is to secure data and the important database.
 There shouldn’t be any impact on the overall operations and thus for such situations, the mirrored database is used with a fundamental aim to prevent failover using the set of two databases.

 - Data Protection

 Using this, data redundancy can be easily addressed and higher safety and higher performance can be expected depending on this operating model.
 Mirroring your managed database will automatically resolve and prevent the capturing of data from pages.

 Aiding to this, users can reduce downtime of the mirrored database.
 Just upgrade an instance of the SQL server in a sequence of hosting your failover partner.
 It will reduce the possibility of downtime or failure.

 Here in this blog, we learned how SQL Mirroring works and how it is one of the best techniques to avoid database failure and increase database availability.
 With this technique, we now know that whenever an emergency or unfortunate incident in database happens, mirroring helps you in this cases when the main server is down or any situation that makes the database server down.
-As a fast-growing business, the data-related environment should be robust to stay ahead in the competition of the market.
+As a fast-growing software development company, the data-related environment should be robust to stay ahead in the competition of the market.
 Also, it’s a good choice to keep the website up at any time with a focus on managing essential data meticulously.